usnistgov/BF/content/en/Info/BF Classes/_MEM/MAD.md

 	</tr>
 	<tr>
 			<td>   Wrong Size </td>
-	<td>Wrong Size fault/error – The value used as size or length (i.e., the number of elements) does not match an object's memory size or length (e.g., to limit a pointer reposition or index increment/decrement in a repetition statement).</td>
+	<td>Wrong Size fault/error – The value used as size or length (i.e., the number of elements) does not match the object's memory size or length (e.g., to limit a pointer reposition or index increment/decrement in a repetition statement).</td>
 	</tr>
 	<tr>
 			<td>Type Fault</td>